Stormont, Dundas & Glengarry Highlanders' Association is the formal name, but we prefer to call it The Glens'

 Also housed in the Cornwall Armoury is The SD&G Highlanders' Regimental Museum, another project of the SD&G Regimental Foundation.
 The museum had its beginnings in the late 1940's.
 It was officially opened on October 27, 1955.
-A number of former members of the Regiment were involved in developing the museum including Robert Gray (a past officer) and Gerry Gault (a past Regimental Sergeant Major).
-Since then, the museum has been under the care of the Chamois Family.
-The inventory and displays have seen a dramatic change under the leadership of Senior Curator Leon Chamois.
+A number of former members of the Regiment were involved in developing the museum including Robert Gray (a past officer) Gerry Gault (a past Regimental Sergeant Major), and Leon Chamois (a long time member of the Unit followed by many years being Curator of the museum with the support of his family).